KillianLynch/local-lab-dev/23ai-new-features/new-sql-analysis-report/new-sql-analysis-report.md

 ## Introduction

-Welcome to the "Exploring the SQL Analysis Report Feature in Oracle Database 23ai" workshop.
-In this workshop, you will learn about the new SQL Analysis Report feature in the optimizer introduced in Oracle Database 23ai.
+Welcome to the "Exploring the SQL Analysis Report Feature in Oracle Database 23ai" lab.
+In this lab, you will learn about the new SQL Analysis Report feature in the optimizer introduced in Oracle Database 23ai.
 SQL Analysis Report is there to help improve your SQL queries by giving insights and suggestions inside your execution plans.
 The SQL Analysis Report is available in DBMS\_XPLAN and SQL Monitor.
 We are going to take a look at the DBMS\_XPLAN functionality.

 Estimated Lab Time: 15 minutes

 ### Objective:
-The objective of this workshop is to show you with the SQL Analysis Report feature in Oracle Database 23ai.
-By the end of this workshop, you will be able to interpret SQL Analysis Reports and use the insights to improve query performance.
+The objective of this lab is to show you with the SQL Analysis Report feature in Oracle Database 23ai.
+By the end of this lab, you will be able to interpret SQL Analysis Reports and use the insights to improve query performance.

 ### Prerequisites:
 - Access to Oracle Database 23ai.